LEARNING CENTER

 Monitoring your investments means periodically assessing how your investments have performed.
 This involves figuring out whether your investments have grown sufficiently to meet your short, medium and long-term goals.
 Here are some aspects you must consider while monitoring your investments:

 - Investment objectives: The foremost requirement is that an investment should meet its designated goal.
-As an example, if you are saving to buy a house in 15 years, you should analyze if the returns from the investment made will be able to generate sufficient corpus to purchase the house.
+As an example, if you are saving to buy a house in 15 years, you should analyse if the returns from the investment made will be able to generate sufficient corpus to purchase the house.

 - Risk levels: When you make an investment, you must assess whether the risk inherent in the investment matches with your risk profile.
 However, over time, your risk profile may change due to changes in your life situation; similarly, the risk inherent in the investment may change due to changes in business conditions, changes in the economy, etc. From time-to-time, you must re-evaluate whether the risk you are willing and able to take on are at the same level as the risk inherent in the investment, and re-adjust your portfolio accordingly.